jiacai2050/history-master/README.md

 - Inspiring chart views

     1. Line chart for page views
-    2. Pie chart for top-n visited website, by title or domain
+    2. Pie chart for top-n visited websites, by title or domain
     3. Pie chart for URL schemes

 ## Screenshots